Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Abstract

 \section{Abstract}

-In this paper, we argue that models coming from a variety of fields share a common structure that we call matching function equilibria with partial assignment.
-This structure revolves around an aggregate matching function and a system of nonlinear equations.
-This encompasses search and matching models, matching models with transferable, non-transferable and imperfectly transferable utility, and matching with peer effects.
-We provide a proof of existence and uniqueness of an equilibrium as well as an efficient algorithm to compute it.
-We show how to estimate parametric versions of these models by maximum likelihood.
-We also propose an approach to construct counterfactuals without estimating the matching functions for a subclass of models.
-We illustrate our estimation approach by analyzing the impact of the elimination of the Social Security Student Benefit Program in 1982 on the marriage market in the United States.
+We argue that models coming from a variety of fields, such as matching models and discrete choice models among others, share a common structure that we call {\it matching function equilibria with partial assignment}.
+This structure includes an aggregate matching function and a system of nonlinear equations.
+We provide a proof of existence and uniqueness of an equilibrium and propose an efficient algorithm to compute it.
+For a subclass of matching models, we also develop a new parameter-free approach for constructing the counterfactual matching equilibrium.
+It has the advantage of not requiring parametric estimation when computing counterfactuals.
+We use our procedure to analyze the impact of the elimination of the Social Security Student Benefit Program in 1982 on the marriage market in the United States.
+We estimate several candidate models from our general class of matching functions and select the best fitting model using information based criterion.

 { \textbf{Keywords}: matching function, maximum likelihood estimation, counterfactuals, matching, transferable utility, imperfectly transferable utility}

 { \textbf{JEL codes}: C1, C78, I2, J12.}